nic-nicol/nic-elapsed-remain-timer/README.md

 Last up, you want to create a nice frontend.

 I'm not great at frontend - I'm not actually any good at coding either!
-I wrote this with the help of ChatGPT (about two hours of failures I might add!!) and my new pal Neil Englefield from the FaceBook community (thanks a million dude!) who showed me how to integrate the helper inputs: the first itteration of this involved going right into the yaml to set the peramiters.
+I wrote this with the help of ChatGPT (but with hours of failures I might add!!) and my new pal Neil Englefield from the FaceBook community (thanks a million dude!) who showed me how to integrate the helper inputs: the first itteration of this involved going right into the yaml to set the peramiters every time.

 So, here's a few custon cards I've made, you can pop them into whatever dash works for you.

+But really, from here you can use whatever cards suit your style.

 You'll need HACS and 'custom button card' installed - there's hundreds of guides out there how to instal those.
-You also need mushroom cards installed (you want them anyway, they're the best cards going1)
+You also need mushroom cards installed (you should get them anyway, they're the best cards going!)
-Alternatively, you can use the friendly names in a standard lovelace entities card and use buttons to lauch the helpers

-Click add card, select 'custom button card', select all and paste this into the card config:
+Click add card, select 'custom button card', select all and paste this into the card config (overwritting what's there):

 ELAPSED: